 It already happened this year!
 Someone just contacted us with the following email: “For Christmas, I was given the new MacBook Pro, and in the midst of trying to transfer files from my old Mac, I accidentally erased my hard drive.
 It won’t even boot up anymore.
 I was wondering how to go about fixing this.
 If I need to bring it into your store, how much will it cost to fix, how long, etc.”

 Two things to remember:

 You ALWAYS need to have your data in two places at once WHILE you are moving over to a new Macintosh laptop or desktop.
-Very often we see client suffer data loss during this time of transfer.
-In many cases the client’s first scan of the data is positive and everything looks fine.
-Then they erase their old computer, only to learn that their e-mail or iPhoto or Photos database is corrupted, and they’ve lost some or all of their data during transfer.
+Very often, we see clients suffer data loss during this time of transfer.
+In many cases, the client’s first scan of the data is positive, and everything looks fine.
+Then they erase their old computer, only to learn that their e-mail or Photos database is corrupted, and they’ve lost some or all of their data during transfer.

 Don’t forget to ensure that your new backup is also working correctly.
 Your old Time Machine backup will need to be “adopted” by your new Mac.